 Resources

-From blogs, videos, podcasts and interviews, here you'll find resources that answer your questions about being an end-of-life doula.
+From blogs, videos, podcasts, and interviews--find resources that answer your questions about being an end-of-life doula.

 Some people’s interest in topics related to death and dying is purely for their own understanding.
 This is powerful in and of itself, as we can powerfully change the world one person at a time within our own personal circles of friends and family.